dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 > [!NOTE]
 > <xref:Microsoft.Maui.Controls.SwipeView> has a platform-specific on iOS and Android, that controls the transition that's used when opening a <xref:Microsoft.Maui.Controls.SwipeView>.
 For more information, see [SwipeView swipe transition Mode on iOS](~/ios/platform-specifics/swipeview-swipetransitionmode.md) and [SwipeView swipe transition mode on Android](~/android/platform-specifics/swipeview-swipetransitionmode.md).

-> [!NOTE]
-> <xref:Microsoft.Maui.Controls.SwipeView> is designed for touch interfaces; on Windows it can only be swiped in a touch interface and will not function with a pointer device (such as a mouse).

 ## Create a SwipeView